 Despite his lapsed training, Shane still successfully auditioned for a place at ANAM in 2011 starting his training again under the renowned Australian violinist Bill Hennessy.

 During the two years of study at ANAM, Shane burst onto Australia music scene through the many impressive achievements he has earned.
 Not only was he a finalist in the incredibly competitive ANAM concerto competition, but was also one of three string finalists in the 2012 ABC Symphony Australia Young Performers Award.

 Since this time, Shane has become an extremely active chamber music player, and was a core member of both the Flinders Quartet and the Melbourne Chamber Orchestra.
 He has appeared as a soloist with the Adelaide, Tasmania Symphony, Melbourne Chamber orchestras and Orchestra Victoria.

 Shane Chen moved to Brisbane in 2017 from Melbourne.
 Since then he has won an audition and became full time member with the Queensland Symphony Orchestra.
-This year, Shane has just won an another audition for a Principal First Violin position with the Orchestra, this next move promises to be a new adventure for both Shane and his children.
+In 2019, Shane won his audition for the Principal First Violin position with the Orchestra; a move which promises to be a new adventure for both Shane and his children.